ibm-cloud-docs/schematics/cli-reference.md

 To install the CLI, see [Setting up the CLI](/docs/schematics?topic=schematics-setup-cli).
 {: tip}

 As of 31 March 2020, the {{site.data.keyword.bpshort}} command syntax changed from `ibmcloud terraform` to `ibmcloud schematics`.
-You can continue to use `ibmcloud terraform` commands as an alias, but note that this alias might become unsupported in future CLI versions.
+You can continue to use `ibmcloud terraform` commands as an alias, but note that this alias might become unsupported in future command line versions.
 {: important}

 ## General commands
 {: #schematics-general-commands}

-Use these general commands to find help and version information for the {{site.data.keyword.bplong_notm}} CLI plug-in.
+Use these general commands to find help and version information for the {{site.data.keyword.bplong_notm}} command line plug-in.
 {: shortdesc}

 ### `ibmcloud schematics help`
 {: #schematics-help-cmd}

-View the supported {{site.data.keyword.bplong_notm}} CLI commands.
+View the supported {{site.data.keyword.bplong_notm}} command line commands.
 {: shortdesc}

 ```